 - Explore how your intercultural awareness, competence, and leadership may be affecting your coaching practice

 - Identify goals and action steps for continuing intercultural learning and development after leaving the IIMC

 The program will be held at this beautiful retreat center, near Lake Phalen in the heart of St. Paul, Minnesota, USA.

 Location: Minnesota Humanities Center, St. Paul, Minnesota USA

 Instructors: Akiko Maeker, PhD; Paul Maeker (Click to read about your instructors. pdf)

 Priority $1,200 (For coaches who contributed to Akiko Maeker's PhD dissertation research through completing the IDI and participating in an individual interview; registration opens on March 4.)

 Above tuition includes 6 meals (Day 1 - lunch; Day 2 - breakfast, lunch, dinner; Day 3 - breakfast, lunch) and snacks throughout.

 Cost is not included in the tuition.
 However, there is accommodation at the Minnesota Humanities Center, where the program will take place.
 The Center has rooms reserved for our program participants, up to 20 people, at a very reasonable rate ($85 per person, per night).
 If you would like to stay at Minnesota Humanities Center, please contact them directly to make reservations at 651-772-4242.

-Upon full attendance of the program, you can request a Certificate of Completion from IIMC, which you can use to apply for International Coach Federation (ICF) Continuing Coach Education Units (CCEU) - 15.0 units in the area of Core Competency (CC) and 2.5 units in Resource Development (total of 17.5 CCEU).
+Upon full attendance of the program, you can request a Certificate of Completion from IIMC and earn International Coach Federation (ICF) Continuing Coach Education Units (CCEU) - 15.0 units in the area of Core Competency (CC) and 2.5 units in Resource Development (total of 17.5 CCEU).